rgglez/svelte-i18n-gettext/README.md

 * **[gettext-parser](https://www.npmjs.com/package/gettext-parser)**
 * **[detect-browser-language](https://www.npmjs.com/package/detect-browser-language)** (optional)

+## Live example

+You can try this software live [here](https://svelte.dev/repl/af093a25e8db40f5b77f9483ccf3919a?version=3.57.0)

 ## Notes

 * Of course, you can modify the way of getting the "current language", for instance, you could get it from the user's profile store, or from a cookie, and so on.
 Be careful, because sometimes the language specification comes with just 2 letters (i.e. "fr") or with other local variation (i.e. "es-AR" instead of "es-MX").
 You must make the necesary adjusments in these cases.
-* My PO editor of choice is [poEdit](https://poedit.net/).
+* To edit gettext .po files you can use [poEdit](https://poedit.net/) or [some other editor](https://alternativeto.net/software/poedit/).
-* I've included directories with sample .po and .json files, so, in case you're not familiar with gettext, you can have an idea.
+* I've included directories with sample .po and .json files, so, in case you're not familiar with gettext, you can have an idea of the format.
 * Why gettext?
-  * Well, first and the most relevant for me: it uses the full strings in the original language as key, so I don't have to be searching for weird keys such as "title_page_hello" or "item.specification".
+  * First and most relevant reason: it uses the full strings in the original language as key, so I don't have to be searching for weird keys such as "page.title.hello" or "item.specification".
+If one translation doesn't exist, the original key string is used.
   * It's a GNU standard, tried and trusted.

- ## TODO

- * Plurals!!
- * Try it with hundreds or thousands of strings ;)
+* Remember that gettext assumes that the language of the program is English by convention.
+* Any improvement or fix is welcomed.

  ## License

  Copyright (c) 2023 Rodolfo González González.

+ BSD-3-Clause.
 Read the LICENSE file.